FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/tournament-images.png" style="width:75%">

-The four *FIRST* LEGO League global sponsors are preloaded.
+The five *FIRST* LEGO League global sponsors are preloaded.
 You can add additional images files by pressing the `Add Image` button.
 Press the `Delete` button on an image tile to remove it.

 Note: A later version of this software will support hiding logos that you do not want to be displayed but that you wish to keep.